Rights and Responsibilities of Students

 In general, SOM asks that students work with employers to identify mutually agreeable offer response deadlines.
 A student who feels that the amount of time permitted to make a decision is not reasonable should communicate to the employer how much time is required and why the time is needed.
 Students who would like to discuss how to approach a firm to negotiate more time or who are unable to secure a reasonable decision period should contact the CDO to discuss next steps.

-After accepting an offer, students must complete the Employment Survey in CMS; instructions on how to access the survey will be provided.
+After accepting an offer, students must complete the Employment Survey in CMS.

 Reneging on an Employment Offer